Monday, December 31, 2018

 • Introduction:

--Mormonism: a religious cult that was founded by Joseph Smith in the woods of Palmyra, New York in the year 1821.
-He claimed that God the Father and His Son Jesus Christ appeared to him and told him to establish a completely new church.
-In other words, he had visions that told him to start a new religion.
+-Mormonism is a religious sect that was founded by Joseph Smith in the woods of Palmyra, New York, in the year 1820.
+He claimed that God the Father and Jesus Christ appeared to him and told him to establish a completely new church.
+In other words, he had visions that gave him allegedly new revelations to restore the church back to the original teachings of Jesus Christ and the apostles.
+The loss of divine truth is said to have occurred sometime after their deaths.
+The Mormon church was officially recognized in 1830.

 • Examining Claims Of Total Apostasy In Light Of Biblical Teaching:

--Jesus Christ specifically taught that the gates of hell would not prevail against His church (Matthew 16:18).
-Paul said that God would be eternally glorified in Christ and His saints (Ephesians 3:21).
-If the Mormon Church is correct, then God must be a liar.
-He has always preserved His faithful remnant, but that is not the followers of Joseph Smith.
-While the apostles spoke of the coming of false teachers, they nowhere spoke of a total apostasy.
+-While the apostles spoke of the coming of false teachers, they nowhere spoke of a total apostasy.
 It is one thing to say that the church became unrecognizably dirty throughout history, but it is another to claim that the church essentially disappeared from the face of the earth.

--The Words of the Lord are incorruptible.
-His Word endures forever (Isaiah 40:8; Proverbs 30:5-6; 1 Peter 1:23-25).
+-His Word endures forever, unlike the things of man (Isaiah 40:8; Proverbs 30:5-6; 1 Peter 1:23-25).
 The Scripture cannot be broken (John 10:35).
-The Word of God has not been lost and forgotten.
+The Word of God has not been lost, corrupted, or forgotten.
 Divine providence rules out that possibility.
-Those who present strange doctrine are to be deemed heretics (1 Timothy 1:3-4; 2 John 9-11).
-Angelic visions are not an acceptable method of drawing attention to oneself (Colossians 2:18).

--The Apostle Paul in Galatians 1:8-9 wrote a categorical condemnation of any different gospels that could arise in his lifetime or in the future after his death.
-He even issued an anathema to angels who could theoretically arrive to preach differently from the doctrine originally delivered by the apostles.
-So, even granting that Joseph Smith had an encounter with the Angel Moroni, Mormonism is a false religion because it preaches a different message of salvation.
+-So, even granting that Joseph Smith had an encounter with the Angel Moroni, Mormonism is a false religion because it preaches a different message of salvation.
 According to Paul, another gospel is no gospel at all (Galatians 1:6-7).
-The gospel never needed to be restored because it was never lost to begin with.
+The gospel never needed to be restored because it was not lost to begin with.

--When did the Christian church go into the state of total apostasy?
-The New Testament is supported by thousands of different manuscripts.
-The creed summarizing the gospel message that the Apostle Paul recounted in 1 Corinthians 15:1-4 has been dated back to the first century, thereby proving that it has not been lost or altered.
+-The New Testament is supported by thousands of different manuscripts and manuscript fragments.
+Further, a creed summarizing the gospel message that the Apostle Paul recounted in 1 Corinthians 15:1-4 has been dated back to the first century.
+The teachings of Jesus and the apostles have not been lost or altered, disproving the claims of Mormonism.

 Tuesday, December 18, 2018